Spawn (1997 film)

 Spawn is a 1997 American superhero film based on the Image Comics character of the same name.
 Directed by Mark A.Z.
-Dippé, the film stars Michael Jai White in the title role, alongside John Leguizamo, Martin Sheen, Theresa Randle, D. B. Sweeney, and Nicol Williamson in his final film role.
-The film depicts the origin story of the title character, a murdered US Marine who is resurrected as the reluctant leader of Hell's army.
-Spawn is one of the first films to feature an African American actor portraying a major comic book superhero.
+Dippé (in his directorial debut) from a script by Alan B. McElroy, the film stars Michael Jai White as the titular character, alongside John Leguizamo, Martin Sheen, Theresa Randle, D. B. Sweeney and Nicol Williamson in his final film role.
+Spawn is one of the first films to feature an African-American actor portraying a major comic book superhero.
+The film depicts the character's origin story as a murdered US Marine who returns from Hell as its army's reluctant leader.

-The film was released in the United States on August 1, 1997.
-It received generally negative reviews and grossed $87.9 million worldwide against a production budget between $40–45 million.
+Spawn was released in the United States on August 1, 1997.
+It received generally negative reviews but was a box office success, grossing $87.9 million worldwide against a production budget between $40–45 million.
+A reboot, entitled King Spawn, is in development.

 Plot

-U.S. Marine Force Recon Lt.
-Colonel and CIA operative Al Simmons is assigned by his superior, Jason Wynn, to infiltrate a biochemical weapons plant in North Korea, despite Simmons' growing moral qualms with the nature of his work.
+U.S. Marine Corps Force Recon Lieutenant Colonel and CIA operative Al Simmons is assigned by his superior, Jason Wynn, to infiltrate a biochemical weapons plant in North Korea, despite Simmons' growing moral qualms with the nature of his work.
 Unknown to Simmons, Wynn has ordered his top assassin Jessica Priest to murder him while he is on the mission.
-Before Simmons dies, he is set on fire by Wynn and the flames cause the plant to explode.
-Simmons arrives in Hell, where one of the rulers of Hell - Malebolgia - offers him a Faustian deal: if Simmons becomes his eternal servant and leader of his army in Armageddon, he will be able to return to Earth to see his wife, Wanda Blake.
-Simmons accepts the offer and returns to Earth.
+Before Simmons dies, he is set on fire by Wynn and as the plant explodes as well.
+Simmons arrives in Hell, where one of its rulers, Malebolgia, offers him a deal – if Simmons becomes his eternal servant and leader of his army in Armageddon, he will be able to return to Earth to see his wife, Wanda Blake.
+Simmons accepts the offer and is returned to Earth as a being known as a "Hellspawn".

-Upon his return as Spawn, he learns that five years have passed since his death.
-Wanda is now married to his best friend Terry Fitzgerald, who is living as the stepfather to his daughter Cyan.
-Spawn encounters a clown-like demon named Violator, sent by Malebolgia, who acts as his guide down the path to evil.
-Spawn also meets and befriends a young homeless boy named Zack and a mysterious old man named Cogliostro, a fellow Hellspawn who has successfully freed his soul and now fights for Heaven.
+Unfortunately, Simmons, now known as Spawn, learns that five years have passed since his death.
+Wanda is now married to his best friend Terry Fitzgerald, who is living as the stepfather to his daughter, Cyan.
+Spawn encounters a clown-like demon known as the Violator, sent by Malebolgia, who acts as his guide.
+Spawn also meets and befriends a young homeless boy named Zack and the mysterious and elderly Cogliostro, a former Hellspawn who has successfully freed his soul and now fights for Heaven.
 Spawn learns that Wynn is now a weapons dealer and has developed a biological weapon called Heat 16.
-During a reception, Spawn attacks Wynn, kills Jessica, and escapes with the help of his necroplasm armor.
+During a reception, Spawn attacks Wynn, murders Jessica and escapes using his newfound powers as a Hellspawn.